skinkade/genint2prog/book-src/ch01-00-introduction.md

 # 1. Introduction

 Hello, hello!
 Let's say you want to learn programming.
-Whether that be because you want to bring an idea to life, or find computing fascinating, or just think it'll be fun, let's go about this in a practical yet enjoyable manner, eh?
+Whether that's because you want to bring an idea to life, or find computing fascinating, or just think it'll be fun, everyone has their own reason for learning how to code.
+I'd like show you how to learn programming in a way that's both practical and enjoyable.

 First off, what actually is programming?
 Put simply, it's a way of telling a computer what you want it to do.